quocthinhle/keycloak-migration/README.md

    import apply_003 from "./migrations/003_xyz";

    const keycloakURL = process.env.KEYCLOAK_URL;

-   // this realm must not be master realm and must contains client "keycloak-migration" const realm = process.env.REALM;

    // this is the client secret of client "keycloak-migration" const clientSecret = process.env.CLIENT_SECRET;